- About Switched-on-Schoolhouse

 Also, if you’re doing everything offline with SOS, you won’t be able to do some things which require an active internet connection.

 Another factor to consider is that SOS only runs on a Windows computer, whereas Monarch will run on a Windows and Mac (OSX) computer.
-This is a big thing to consider if you’re in love with Mac computers – or you don’t want to buy another computer(s) just so it will be compatible with SOS.
+This is a big thing to consider if you’re in love with Mac computers – or you don’t want to buy another computer(s) so that it will be compatible with SOS.

 The Switched-on-Schoolhouse curriculum also has more features than Monarch.
 Cathy Duffy said this about it: